trek/trek.github.com/_posts/2009-02-17-rails-forms-microformat.markdown

 end
 </code></pre>

 <p>and Rails auto assigns attributes correctly for us.
-If you’ve never examined the output of your helpers you may not know how this happens.
+If you've never examined the output of your helpers you may not know how this happens.
 Although we can only send <code>key=value</code> over the tubes, Rails is designed to parse this string looking for specific formatting and convert certain patterns into more complex data strictures.
-Basically, it’s a <a href="http://microformats.org/">microfrmat</a> for form inputs.</p>
+Basically, it's a <a href="http://microformats.org/">microfrmat</a> for form inputs.</p>

-<p>This parsing is handled by a <a href="http://rack.rubyforge.org/">rack</a> middleware <code>ActionController::ParamsParser</code> in Rails 2.3+, so it’s a trick that could technically be available to any rack-based ruby application.</p>
+<p>This parsing is handled by a <a href="http://rack.rubyforge.org/">rack</a> middleware <code>ActionController::ParamsParser</code> in Rails 2.3+, so it's a trick that could technically be available to any rack-based ruby application.</p>

 <p>Having a hash accessible via <code>params[:widget]</code> occurs because all of the inputs for a widget are named with the format <code>"widget[some_attr]"</code>.
 When Rails sees multiple inputs with names in this pattern, it sticks them all into a single data structure.</p>